Qvert/MurPlace_frontend/README.md

 npm run dev
 ```

-Vite will print the local dev URL (commonly `http://localhost:5173`).
+Vite will print the local dev URL in the terminal.
+The port shown is for the site.
+All api request are proxied at port 8000.
 - **Run frontend + backend together (concurrently):**

 ```bash